caffeinery/coffea-docs/source/connection.rst

       })

-.. function:: write(str, network, fn)
+.. coffeafunction:: write(str, network, fn)

               :param string str: The string to be written.
               :param object network: The network that the string shall be written to.
               :param function fn: The callback function to be called when the ``write`` call has been finished.
               :returns string stream_id: The stream ID from the call.

 Writes raw data (``str``), to ``network``, when finished, calls ``fn``.